Mona Hanna: Career

-In 2018, Hanna-Attisha’s book What the Eyes Don't See, was published by Random House imprint One World by editor-in-chief Chris Jackson.
+In 2018, Hanna's book, What the Eyes Don't See, was published by Random House imprint One World by editor-in-chief Chris Jackson.
 Her book has been described as a dramatic first-hand account of the Flint Water Crisis with the "gripping intrigue of a Grisham thriller."
 In addition to positive reviews in the New York Times, the New York Times Book Review, and the Washington Post, What the Eyes Don't See was named a New York Times 100 Notable Book of 2018 and the Best Science Book of 2018 by NPR's Science Friday.
 Portions of the proceeds of her book are donated to the Flint Child Health and Development Fund.
 Anonymous Content optioned the book rights to make a movie, to be produced by Michael Sugar and Rosalie Swedlin, and written/directed by Cherien Dabis.

-In 2019, Hanna-Attisha’s book was named a Michigan Notable Book of 2019.
+In 2019, Hanna's book was named a Michigan Notable Book of 2019.
 What the Eyes Don't See was also selected as the common read for the Great Michigan Read, Reading Across Rhode Island, and One Maryland One Book as well as dozens of university common read programs.

-In February 2020, Hanna-Attisha testified before the U.S. House of Representatives Committee on Energy and Commerce Subcommittee on Environment and Climate Change that proposed revisions to the EPA’s Lead and Copper Rule were “minimalistic and insufficient” and that “the proposed revisions do not fix these underlying issues, and will not address the national public health crisis of lead in our drinking water delivery system swiftly enough.”
-In July 2020, Hanna-Attisha was named a C.S.
+In February 2020, Hanna testified before the U.S. House of Representatives Committee on Energy and Commerce Subcommittee on Environment and Climate Change that proposed revisions to the EPA's Lead and Copper Rule were "minimalistic and insufficient" and that "the proposed revisions do not fix these underlying issues, and will not address the national public health crisis of lead in our drinking water delivery system swiftly enough."
+In July 2020, Hanna was named a C.S.
 Mott Endowed Professor of Public Health at the Michigan State University College of Human Medicine.
-She was also appointed to co-chair Michigan Governor Gretchen Whitmer’s Protect Michigan Commission.
+She was also appointed to co-chair Michigan Governor Gretchen Whitmer's Protect Michigan Commission.

-In April 2021, Hanna-Attisha testified before the U.S. House of Representatives’ Committee on Ways and Means to advocate for action related to the state of the nation’s drinking water infrastructure and the need to eliminate lead pipes.
+In April 2021, Hanna testified before the U.S. House of Representatives' Committee on Ways and Means to advocate for action related to the state of the nation's drinking water infrastructure and the need to eliminate lead pipes.

-In February 2022, Hanna-Attisha testified before the U.S. House of Representatives Committee on Ways and Means Subcommittee on Select Revenue Measures that the “state of our drinking water infrastructure is a public health crisis” for the nation and the importance of the Infrastructure Investment and Job Act to the elimination of lead pipes.
+In February 2022, Hanna testified before the U.S. House of Representatives Committee on Ways and Means Subcommittee on Select Revenue Measures that the "state of our drinking water infrastructure is a public health crisis" for the nation and the importance of the Infrastructure Investment and Job Act to the elimination of lead pipes.

-Hanna-Attisha serves on several advisories/boards including Physicians for Human Rights Advisory Council, Arab Community Center for Economic and Social Services (ACCESS) Board Member, JPB Foundation Poverty and Environment Steering Committee Member, Abraham Lincoln Brigades Archives Board Member, and University of Michigan School of Public Health Griffith Leadership Center in Health Policy and Management Advisory Board Member.
+In March 2023, Hanna was named the Associate Dean for Public Health in the College of Human Medicine at Michigan State University.

+In April 2023, the Charles Stewart Mott Foundation awarded a grant to help Hanna lead Rx Kids, the first citywide program in the U.S. designed to address poverty as a root cause of health disparities through the provision of unconditional cash allowances to pregnant moms and babies in Flint, Michigan.